Dennis-Johnson/Learning_OpenGL/README.md

-# Learning_OpenGL
+# Learning OpenGL
-Implementing some computer graphics algorithms with OpenGL
+Implementing some computer graphics algorithms with OpenGL on MacOS (x86_64)